I could have used this when I was in school!

 I was diagnosed with ADHD when I was a teenager and I struggled a lot in high school and in the first years of college.
 Like most students, my typical strategy for a test was to re-read my notes or the textbook.
 Sometimes I wouldn’t even do that, if I felt like I knew the info already.
 Of course, my test scores proved otherwise.

 My time management and organization could have used a lot of improvement as well.
-Sometimes I procrastinated to the point of missing due dates or doing poorly on tests.
+Sometimes I procrastinated to the point of missing due dates or studying insufficiently for tests.

-As of now, I can point to a handful of tools from the Anti-Boring Approach to Powerful Studying, each of which would have been a complete game changer for me.
+As of now, I can point to a wide variety of functions of academic coaching, each of which would have been a complete game changer for me.

 My background